vincora/shopping-assistant/README.md

 # Shopping Assistant App

 The **Shopping Assistant** is a web application designed to simplify the process of comparing prices of items within the same category, even when they come in different package sizes.
 It provides users with a clear view of the price per standard unit (e.g., per kilogram, liter, piece) for easy decision-making while shopping.
+The application supports both English and Russian languages.

 ## Table of Contents